georgebgadelha/TipApp/README.md

 # TipApp
-Application initially created as a class activity but with a personal intention of being developed later with new features
+Application created as a class activity during my exchange program at SBU